Back to blog

 5. CameraFraming + lens + movement"medium close-up tracking shot, 35mm lens, slight handheld feel"

-Why motion gets its own block
+Why does motion get its own block in Kling?

 "A woman walks across a cobblestone street."